Deriving DERs VAR-Capability Curve at TSO-DSO Interface to Provide Grid Services: Capability Curve Characterization

-Although DER real power generation curtailment is not advisable in normal situations, this option of curtailment exhibits the higher flexibility of the system and provide more options to TSO to handle var related grid events.
-Nonetheless, utilizing this flexibility involves a greater discussion on policy, customer comfort, and related cost-benefit analysis.
+} The real power headroom for DER can be achieved via inverter oversize, storage or curtailment.
+It exhibits the higher flexibility of the system and provide more options to TSO to handle var related grid events.
+Nonetheless, utilizing this flexibility involves a greater discussion on policy, customer comfort, and related cost-benefit analysis which is beyond the scope of this paper.